 As a leader, set out new changes for yourself and find new learning opportunities that will increase your amount of knowledge.

-It will become a lot easier for you to plan out some timing for yourself, just as you would be planning from your team.
-Always schedule a meeting with your inner soul for your development as a leader and in person.
+It will become a lot easier for you to plan out some timing for yourself, just as you would be planning for your team.
+Always schedule a meeting with your inner soul for your development as a leader in person.

 7. Championing Fun